jimmie026/project/README.md

 Script for Multicam Routers.

-Scanning for .cnc-files in DncFiles-folder and will archive them after given time after the job was completed.
+Scanning for .cnc-files in DncFiles-folder and will archive them after given a time after the job was completed.